doyedele1/coronavirus-tracker/README.md

-Track number of reported, recovered cases and deaths caused by COVID-19 around the globe.
+_Track number of reported, recovered cases and deaths caused by COVID-19 around the globe._

-Check the live demo here ---> https://coronavirus-tracking-dashboard.netlify.app/

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).